bdefore/universal-redux/README.md

 #### Redux middleware

 You can activate your own Redux middleware by specifying the `middleware` property in the configuration file.
 This must be a path to a file which exports each middleware as a function.
-On serverside renders, those functions will be called with two parameters: the Express request and response objects.
-On clientside renders, they will be called with none.
 All properties specified in `globals` will be available to the middleware.

 #### Adding your own items to HTML head